RoushTech/RollbarDotNet/Readme.md

   }
 ```

-Additional Blacklists can be coded by inheriting from the RollbarDotNet.Blacklisters.IBlacklister interface and registering it with your application's dependency injection framework.
+Additional Blacklists can be coded by inheriting from the `RollbarDotNet.Blacklisters.IBlacklister` interface and registering it with your application's dependency injection framework.

 ## To do

 ### Break out into separate libraries

-.NET Core is all about keeping things slim, do we put ASPNETCore code in a different lib?
+.NET Core is all about keeping things slim, do we put ASP.NET code in a different lib?